abingeorge07/EC535_Embedded_Systems/README.md

  Authors: Justin Sadler, Abin George

  ## Summary
- This repo includes our work for labs 4 and 5 for EC 535: Introduction to Embedded Systems
+ This repo includes our work for labs 4 and 5 for <b>EC 535: Introduction to Embedded Systems</b> at Boston University.